hollo88/submit_latex/README.md

     ```
     Note 1: If you are using biber instead of bibtex, use the command "biber main".

-    Note 2: You can also download your Overleaf project, but you’ll need to download the .aux file (e.g., supplementary.aux) if you have cross-references — Overleaf → “Logs and output files” → “Other logs and files” (at the bottom of the page).
+    Note 2: You can also download your Overleaf project, but you’ll need to download the `.aux` file (e.g., supplementary.aux) if you have cross-references or the `.bbl` file (e.g., main.bbl, with the -b and -B options) — Overleaf → “Logs and output files” → “Other logs and files” (at the bottom of the page).

 3. **Flatten the LaTeX document**: